 - Long track (blue line): 3.1 km; 1.5 to 2 hours

 - Extra track (white line): 5.5 km; 3.5 to 4 hours

-I got there at around 4.30 p.m. and regretted not coming earlier to be able to explore more.
-I would definitely recommend spending at least half a day here and you can also have lunch at the many restaurants found in the area.
+I got there at around 4.30 p.m. and regretted not coming earlier.
+I would definitely recommend spending at least half a day there and you can also have lunch at the many restaurants found in the area.

 How to get to Jatiluwih rice terraces?

-Jatiluwih is located in the Tabanan Regency, about 1.5 hours from Ubud, 2 hours from Kuta or 30 minutes from Bedugul.
-You can hire a driver for the day from IDR 500k (US$ 35.70) and combine it with a visit to some waterfalls in the area like Leke Leke or Nungnung.
+Jatiluwih is located in the Tabanan Regency, about 1.5 hours from Ubud, 2 hours from Kuta, or 30 minutes from Bedugul.
+You can hire a driver for the day from IDR 500k (US$ 35.70) and combine it with a visit to some of the best Bali waterfalls nearby such as Banyu Wana Amertha, Leke Leke, or Nungnung.
 You can also rent a motorbike for about IDR 60k (US$ 4.30) per day.

 Entrance fee: IDR 40k (US$ 2.85)

 SIDEMEN VALLEY RICE FIELDS, EAST BALI

 Sidemen Valley is still considered the untouched part of Bali.
 Here you won’t find many tourists or souvenir shops, but rather miles and miles of beautiful rice fields.
 There are several hiking trails that take you around the rice paddies, vegetable plantations, rivers, and even a small man-made waterfall.

 The start of the trail is breathtaking!
 Rice fields dotted with banana and coconut trees, small wooden huts, the sound of the water flowing through the canals, and Mount Agung in the background.
 Sidemen Valley definitely wins the number one spot on my list of favorite Balinese rice fields!